u-wave/react-youtube/README.md

 ## Related

- - [react-dailymotion][] - A Dailymotion component with a similar API.
+ - [react-dailymotion][] - A Dailymotion component with a similar declarative API.
+ - [@u-wave/react-vimeo][] - A Vimeo component with a similar declarative API.

 ## License